the-events-calendar/the-events-calendar/readme.txt

 * Deprecated - tribe_event_format_date() in favor of tribe_format_date()
 * Deprecated - tribe_events_the_notices() in favor of tribe_the_notices()

+= [3.12.6] 2015-11-12 =

+* Fix - Remove constraints on defining new venues and organizers that were added prematurely (our thanks to Jeramey for highlighting this)
+* Fix - Resolve error encountered by users of some ticketing addons when accessing the orders report (our thanks to Sean for highlighting this)
+* Fix - Restore live reload functionality which was failing to function in some cases (our thanks to cityofroundrock for highlighting this)
+* Tweak - Alter month view logic for better isolation of different month views (such as when the calendar widget and main calendar view co-exist)

 = [3.12.5] 2015-11-05 =

 * Fix - Restore styling and full mobile functionality to month view (our thanks to Rich Cottee for highlighting this)